Measurement of the strong-phase difference between $D^0$ and $\bar{D^0}\to K^+K^-\pi^+\pi^-$ in bins of phase space: Systematic uncertainties

 There are uncertainties associated with the efficiencies and efficiency matrices obtained from simulation due to the finite sample sizes.
 For each tag, the uncertainty on the ST efficiency is assumed to follow a binomial distribution, using the fraction of events that is reconstructed.
 For the efficiency matrices in DT yields, each matrix element is assumed to follow a binomial distribution.

 In the fit of ST and DT yields, there are uncertainties associated with the size of the peaking backgrounds.
 These uncertainties arise from the knowledge of the branching fractions and from the finite sample sizes of the simulation used to obtain the relative efficiencies.
-In the DT fits, there is also an additional uncertainty from the knowledge of the $C\!P$ content of the signal and background tags used to correct for quantum correlations.
+In the DT fits, there is also an additional uncertainty on the correction factors that account for quantum correlations when estimating the peaking-background size.
+This uncertainty comes from the knowledge of the $C\!P$ content of the signal and tag modes, as well as the $C\!P$ content of the background decays that contaminate the DT selection.
+The strong-phase information of these decays is obtained from previous studies performed with quantum-correlated $D\bar{D}$ decays~\cite{cite:pipipi0_BESIII,cite:KSpipiStrongPhase,cite:cisi4pi}.
 To propagate these uncertainties to the strong-phase measurement, the fits in Sects.~\ref{section:Single_and_double_tag_yield_determination} and \ref{section:Phase_space_binned_strong_phase_measurement} are repeated many times.
 In each iteration, the peaking backgrounds are smeared according to their uncertainties, and the resulting spread and correlation between parameters of the strong-phase fit is taken as the systematic uncertainty in the ST and DT fit.

 To assess the systematic uncertainty due to the $K_S^0$ veto in the $D\to K^+K^-\pi^+\pi^-$ selection, which may affect the strong-phase differences, the amplitude model~\cite{LHCb-PAPER-2018-041} is used to calculate the strong-phase parameters with and without the veto.
 The difference between the results is assigned as the systematic uncertainty.